Kanban (signboard in Japanese) is hands-down the best visualization methodology within project management.

 8. Wrike

-Wrike is a full-fledged project management software that includes Kanban boards as one of its many features.
-As a Kanban, Wrike has customizable boards to fit users’ specific needs, with options for adding columns, renaming or hiding columns, and adjusting the layout of cards.
+Wrike is a client-side project management software that includes Kanban boards as one of its many features, among multi-project management and communication.
+As a Kanban, Wrike has customizable boards to fit the specific needs of users and your company, with options for adding columns, renaming or hiding columns, and adjusting the layout of cards.

 Wrike is also a collaboration tool, so the Kanban boards are designed to encourage team collaboration and communication, with options for assigning tasks, adding comments, and sharing files.